leoncvlt/loconotion/README.md

     # body: non-heading text on the page
     # code: text inside code blocks
   [site.fonts]
-  site = 'Roboto'
+  site = 'Lato'
   navbar = ''
   title = 'Montserrat'
   h1 = 'Montserrat'
   h2 = 'Montserrat'
-  h3 = ''
+  h3 = 'Montserrat'
   body = ''
   code = ''

-  ## custom element injection ##
+  ## Custom Element Injection ##
-  # 'head' or 'body' to set where the element will be injected
+  # defined as an array of tables [[site.inject]], followed by 'head' or 'body' to set where the injection point,
-  # the next dotted key represents the tag to inject, with the table values being the the tag attributes
+  # followed by name of the tag to inject.
+Each key in the table maps to an atttribute in the tag
-  # e.g. the following injects <link href="favicon-16x16.png" rel="icon" sizes="16x16" type="image/png"/> in the <head>
+  # the following injects <link href="favicon-16x16.png" rel="icon" sizes="16x16" type="image/png"/> in the <head>
   [[site.inject.head.link]]
   rel="icon"
   sizes="16x16"